Tag Archives: Ian Knox

 Let’s take a look at some other highlights of our last 32-page issue, shall we?
 After joining OiNK in #15 Psycho Gran has racked up quite the list of examples of being a sweet but naughty (to say the least) old dear.
 Surely she couldn’t have been that bad?
 David Leach sets the record straight this issue.
 The Tale of Wee Jimmy Riddle tells us a horror story about a phantom haggis and on the Grunts page an old random line in a Diary ov Hadrian Vile from #12 gets picked up on by a reader following recent events.

-Tom Thug and Pete and his Pimple were two of the comic’s strips that would make their way into the pages of Buster by the end of 1988 and when OiNK goes weekly they’d permanently be full-page stories rather than surprising us every issue with strips of various lengths, which I have to say I preferred.
+Tom Thug and Pete and his Pimple were two of the comic’s strips that would make their way into the pages of Buster by the end of 1988 and when OiNK goes weekly they’d permanently be full-page stories, rather than surprising us every issue with strips of various lengths which I have preferred.
 With the more random nature we were sometimes treated to lengthy stories with a great pay off, sometimes a quick gag.
 This next one falls somewhere in between.

 So long Mr Big Nose, it’s been funny, surreal, confusing and memorable in equal measure

-The teeny, tiny small strips were always a joy in OiNK and pretty much guaranteed to raise a laugh, as well as breaking up the larger contributions to each issue.
 Another character who would pop up in strips of various length was Barrington Bosh, He’s Incredibly Posh who was always drawn by Ian Knox and scripted by a variety of writers.
 This time it’s Keith Forrest who uses Barrington’s posh accent to great effect here.
-Small, simple but brilliantly crafted.
+Small, simple but brilliantly crafted, the teeny tiny small strips were always a joy in OiNK and pretty much guaranteed to raise a laugh, as well as breaking up the larger contributions to each issue.

-He’s entertained us ever since #3, introduced us to surreal humour, was never predictable and of course brought us the dolphin named Keith.
+Moving on, he’s entertained us ever since #3, introduced us to surreal humour, was never predictable and of course brought us the dolphin named Keith.
 Jeremy Banx’s Mr Big Nose was about as unique as you could ever get in a children’s comic and is one of the most fondly remembered characters from OiNK as a whole.
 I’ve always said a collection of his strips would make for one of the funniest books you could read, even now 35 years later.
-Which makes the fact this is his final issue all the more sad.
+That makes the fact this is his final issue all the more sad.

 But at least he goes out in style.

 Explain that one!
-Of course, the best of his strips defied explanation and while I’m saddened to know I won’t be reading any more of his wonderful half-pages, this is the perfect example to end on.
+Of course, the best of his strips defied explanation and, while I’m saddened to know I won’t be reading any more of his wonderful surrealism, this is the perfect example to end on.
 That final line could almost be taken as a little sign off.
-With space at a premium in the weekly and Jeremy already committed to two full pages it could just boil down to something having to give and unfortunately Mr Big Nose stepping aside to make way for other cartoonists and their creations.
+With space at a premium in the weekly and Jeremy already committed to two full pages it just boiled down to something having to give and Mr Big Nose stepping aside to make way for other strips.
 So long dear friend, it’s been funny, surreal, confusing and memorable in equal measure.

 To end on, a little nursery rhyme.
 Innocent little stories for kids.
 Nothing could possibly be twisted with these, surely?
 The Rotten Rhymes series periodically popped up throughout OiNK’s run and proved nothing was sacred.
 Many of these quick little rhymes (often ending by tossing away the need to rhyme at all) have proven surprisingly memorable.
 How many have pig pals recited in the years since?
-Here’s the latest in the series and the first one to be written and drawn by Charlie Brooker.
+Here’s the latest in the series and the first one by Charlie Brooker.

 Well that’s it.
 Not only is this the end of the issue, it’s also the end of the only year in which we had regular OiNKs from beginning to end, it’s the end of it in its original form and it’s the end of what I called OiNK’s Golden Age.
 That’s not to say what’s to come isn’t great of course!
 It takes a while for the comic to settle into the new weekly version of itself (same when it turns monthly later next year) but when it did it was easily the best weekly out there.